-Working with jQuery Accordion widgets
+Working with Bootstrap Accordion widgets

-Students will insert a jQuery Accordion widget to add an interactive element to the site.
-Discuss the advantages of using jQuery Accordions to insert large amounts of contents in a page without requiring users to scroll up and down long pages.
+Webpages can get very long when you add long or multiple lists to them.
+Interactive components have been devised to display large amounts of information in smaller more efficient manners.
+Students will learn about one such component when they insert a Bootstrap Accordion widget to add another interactive element to their site.
+Discuss the advantages of using Bootstrap Accordions to insert large amounts of contents to a page without requiring users to scroll up and down long pages.

-- 1 Name two available behaviors. - 2 Name two possible triggers for a behavior. - 3 When you apply a Swap Image behavior to an item, how do you get the original image to return? - 4 What does the "preload images" options do?
+- 1 Name two behaviors? - 2 Name two possible triggers for a behavior? - 3 When you apply a Swap Image behavior to an item, how do you get the original image to return? - 4 What does the "preload images" options do? - 5 What's the advantage to using a Bootstrap Accordion?

-- 1 Some of the available behaviors are: opening a browser window, swapping an image, fading images, growing or shrinking graphics, and displaying pop-up messages, among others. - 2 Behaviors can be triggered by onMouseOver, onMouseOut, onFocus, and onBlur, among others. - 3 You need to apply a Swap Image Restore behavior. - 4 The "preload images" option downloads the images involved in a behavior when the page is first loaded so that there is no delay in the performance of the behavior.
+- 1 Some of the available behaviors are: opening a browser window, swapping images, fading images, growing or shrinking graphics, and displaying pop-up messages, among others. - 2 Behaviors can be triggered by onMouseOver, onMouseOut, onFocus, and onBlur, among others. - 3 You need to apply a Swap Image Restore behavior. - 4 The "preload images" option downloads the images involved in a behavior when the page is first loaded so that there is no delay in the performance of the behavior. - 5 You can display large amounts of data in a small area.

-Lesson 12: Working with Web Animation and Video
+Lesson 13: Working with Web Animation and Video

-In Lesson 12, students learn how to incorporate HTML-compatible animation and video in their site.
+In Lesson 13, students learn how to incorporate HTML-compatible animation and video in their site.